savannahloberger/CS28-OSU-Capstone/README.md

 ```

-To clean up the files:
+To clean up the files after use:
 ```
 $ make clean
 ```
+You will need to rebuild after cleaning.

 ## System Design and Requirements